 Events taking place after the date of authorisation for issue are not reflected in the Statements.

-F Prior Period Adjustments

-Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
-Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.
+F Prior Period Adjustments,Changes in AccountingPolicies and Estimates andErrors for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.